 10. Book Appointments

 These systems also let the patients book their visits to their specialists.
-They can see available time slots and choose the time that is most convenient to them.
+They can see available time slots and choose the time that is most convenient for them.

 11. Electronic Documentation Management